 4. What to wear for senior photos

-6. Bring a friend instead of a parent
+6. Bring a friend

 7. Have a common vision

-Before the session, talk to them about what they want instead of what their parents want.
+Before the session, talk to them about the type of photos they want instead of only what their parents want.

-8. Take timeless photos
+9. Take and edit timeless photos

 Featured photo by David Em/Portraits Refined.